rsmitawa/Customer-Segmentation/.ipynb_checkpoints/README-checkpoint.md

    ```
    jupyter notebook Bank_Customer_Segmentation.ipynb
    ```
-2. Run the cells in order to perform the analysis.
+2. Run the cells to perform the analysis.

 ## Results and Insights